NjegosP/interviewQuestions/js/questions.md

 ### 15. **What are Promises and how do they improve asynchronous programming?**

-**Sample Answer**:
-A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+A **Promise** is an object representing the eventual completion or failure of an asynchronous operation.
 Promises allow chaining and error handling, making asynchronous code more readable and avoiding callback hell. `async`/`await` syntax further simplifies working with Promises.

 **Connected Questions**: [#7](#7)